hazlamahedich/seomax-newsetup/memory-bank/progress.md

 - Category-specific scores and recommendations
 - Reusable UI components for triggering PDF generation

+The new SEO Analyzer services include:
+- CrawleeService for website crawling with JavaScript rendering
+- LighthouseService for performance analysis with detailed metrics
+- CoreWebVitalsService using actual Lighthouse data
+- SEOAnalysisIntegration for orchestrating the entire analysis process
+- Comprehensive database storage for crawl data and analysis results

-We are now planning to enhance the SEO Audit system with more advanced features including customization options for PDF reports, white-labeling capabilities, additional technical checks, content analysis, backlink analysis, social media integration, local SEO assessment, and competitive analysis.
+We are now planning to enhance the SEO Analysis system with more advanced features including additional technical checks, content analysis, backlink analysis, social media integration, local SEO assessment, and competitive analysis.

 Key implementations include:
 - Keyword research interface with AI analysis capabilities (using LangChain and OpenAI)